newrelic/sidecar/docker/README.md

 **Volume Mount:** Requires volume mounting the Docker socket.
 If you choose not to do this, then you'll need to pass in `DOCKER_*` environment variables to configure access to the Docker daemon.
-You'll also want to remove the whole configuration line `docker_url` from the `sidecar.toml` file.
+If you do that, you can use those settings instead of the Sidecar `DOCKER_URL` env var.

 **Label:** This prevents Sidecar from discovering itself, which, when it happens, is a pretty useless discovery.